HL7/vulcan-rwd/input/pagecontent/patients.md

 * category

 ### Observation
 The FHIR Observation resource is used for recording test results.
-The [base IPS Laboratory Observation Results profile](https://hl7.org/fhir/uv/ips/StructureDefinition-Observation-results-laboratory-uv-ips.html) is mostly sufficient for our needs of searching for and retrieving laboratory results.
+The [Laboratory Observation Results profile](StructureDefinition-ObservationLaboratoryResultsRwd.html) was created that inherits from the [base IPS Laboratory Observation Results profile](https://hl7.org/fhir/uv/ips/StructureDefinition-Observation-results-laboratory-uv-ips.html) and adds observation components as elements that should be supported.

 |**Clinical Element**|**FHIR Element**|
 |---|---|